 The Hydrological Simulation Program - FORTRAN (HSPF) is a comprehensive hydrology and water quality modeling system.
 Currently HSPF is part of the USEPA Better Assessment Science Integrating point & Non-point Sources (BASINS) modeling environment.
 HSPF is highly regarded as a complete and defensible watershed model for the simulation of hydrology and water quality.
 The HSPF model has been applied in climatic regimes around the world.
-HSPF currently enjoys the joint sponsorship of both the EPA and the USGS, and continues to undergo refinement and enhancement of its component simulation capabilities along with user support and code.
+HSPF continues to undergo refinement and enhancement of its component simulation capabilities along with user support and code.